 The two main skill sets that you should aim to develop while studying at university are:

-- Professional or technical skills: specific skills required by your career field, acquired through study and career-related work experience
+- Professional or technical skills: specific skills required by your field of interest, acquired through study and related work experience.

-- Employability skills: transferable skills which are common to all work roles and workplaces, acquired through study and career-related work experience, but also through a range of work and other life experiences
+- Employability skills: transferable skills common to all work roles and workplaces, acquired through study and work experience, but also through a range of work and other life experiences.

 Assessing your employability skills